jlenoble/singletons/README.md

   [
-    'object', // First argument must be an object matched strictly 'literal', // Second argument can be anything matched literally {property: 'color'}, // Third argument and all subsequent ones can be
-    // anything matched literally from their property 'id' downwards 'array', // Fourth argument is an array of 'object' 'set' // Fifth argument is a set of 'object'
+    'object', // First argument must be an object matched strictly 'literal', // Second argument can be anything matched literally {property: 'color'}, // Third argument can be anything matched literally from their property 'id' downwards 'array', // Fourth argument is an array of 'object' 'set' // Fifth argument is a set of 'object'
   ]